UMWEDU/umw-admissions-sync/_pages/firstyear-scholarships.md

 <div>
 <div id="primaryContent">

-All first-year, degree-seeking applicants are eligible for the scholarships listed below.
+First-year, degree-seeking applicants may eligible for the scholarships listed below.
 Transfer students that apply by the preferred application filing dates will be given automatic consideration for <a href="https://www.umw.edu/admissions/transfer/transfer-scholarships/">Transfer Merit Scholarships</a>.

 </div>
 </div>